skywal1ker/cs-665-assignment-assignment-2/README.md

 https://github.com/{YOUR_USERNAME}/cs-665-assignment-{ASSIGNMENT_NUMBER}

 # Implementation Description
+This code represents a simple implementation of the Observer design pattern.
+It includes a Shop class that observes DeliveryRequests and notifies its list of Driver observers when a new DeliveryRequest is added.
+The Driver class and its subclasses represent the different types of drivers who receive notifications of new DeliveryRequests from the Shop.
+The Main class creates a Shop, some drivers, and a DeliveryRequest, and adds the DeliveryRequest to the Shop, triggering notifications to the drivers.

 For each assignment, please answer the following:

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+Here I have used separate classes and made easily maintain.
+For example, if a new type of driver is needed, a new class can be created that extends the Driver class and implements the update method, and then that driver can be added to the Shop's list of observers.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+Here I have used separate classes and files to make it more independent from each other.

 - Describe how you have avoided duplicated code and why it is important.
+I have used interfaces and inheritance for this purpose.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+Observer design pattern to allow the Shop to notify its observers(the drivers) when a new delivery request is added.
+Observer pattern was chosen because it allows for loose coupling between the Shop and the drivers, and allows new drivers to be easily added or removed without affecting the Shop's functionality.

 # Maven Commands